 Later in this article, we will outline some useful tips and advice to help you stop being self-conscious.
 First, let’s develop a better understanding of what self-consciousness actually is.

 What is Self Consciousness?

-If you were to stroll through your days without caring or having consideration for how your words and actions might affect others, you probably wouldn’t have a happy life.
-Showing care, consideration, and empathy for others is key to maintaining our social connections, which in turn are key to living a life of happiness and contentment.
+If you were to stroll through your days without caring or having consideration for how your words and actions may affect others, you probably wouldn’t have a happy life.
+Showing care, consideration, and empathy for others is key to maintaining our social connections, which in turn lead to living a life of happiness and contentment.